 Almost all the AIOs offer 100% RAM compatibility or clearance because in an AIO, only a small water block sits on the CPU, and it does not block the adjacent RAM slots and does not pose any restriction to RAM height.
 It means with AIOs; you can use RAM with taller heatsinks (with or without RGB) without any problem.

-In case of an Air cooler, if you are using a slim CPU cooler, then you may be able to use taller RAM without any issues, but if you are using a bigger CPU Air cooler, then there are limitations for RAM height dependent on the cooler.
+In the case of an Air cooler, if you are using a slim CPU cooler, then you may be able to use taller RAM without any issues, but if you are using a bigger CPU Air cooler, then there are limitations for RAM height dependent on the cooler.
 With dual tower CPU coolers, the restrictions are more severe, and with them, you can only use low profile RAM for ensuring the best compatibility.
 In the above image, you can see a dual tower CPU cooler hovering over RAM slots.

 Cooling Performance & Overclocking

 When it comes to cooling performance, then high-end AIOs do perform better than a dual tower CPU cooler.
-If you are looking for a CPU cooler for overclocking or flagship processor, then it is always better to go for a good 280mm or 360mm AIO.
+If you are looking for a CPU cooler for overclocking or a flagship processor, then it is always better to go for a good 280mm or 360mm AIO.
 The cooling performance of a good 120mm AIO can be compared to a good mainstream or budget CPU Cooler.
-A good high-end CPU Air cooler (e.g., dual tower, etc.) can perform as good as a mainstream 240mm AIO.
+A good high-end CPU Air cooler (e.g., dual tower, etc.) can perform as well as a mainstream 240mm AIO.
 With AIO, you can always increase its performance by adding better fans with high static pressure, and you can also add extra fans in push-pull confirmation to improve the performance further.
-In air coolers also you can change the factory fitted fan but not all CPU coolers support installing an additional fan in push-pull configuration.
+In air coolers also you can change the factory-fitted fan but not all CPU coolers support installing an additional fan in a push-pull configuration.